javawizard/openrouter-balance/extension-progress.md

 - Balance refresh on API key change
 - Automatic balance update on file save
 - Logging system using VSCode output channel
     - Balance refresh events with reasons
     - Error logging
     - Extension activation message
 - Menu option to view logs in output channel
 - Configurable update frequency (in seconds)
 - Repository information in package.json
 - Publisher information configured
-17. Modified the "auto refresh the balance on file save" logic so that it only refreshes the balance if the saved file is in the current workspace.
+- Modified the "auto refresh the balance on file save" logic so that it only refreshes the balance if the saved file is in the current workspace.
-18. Added a setting to enable or disable the "automatic refresh on file save" behavior.
+- Added a setting to enable or disable the "automatic refresh on file save" behavior.
+- Made all status bar menu items available as commands in the command palette.
+- Added "OpenRouter Balance:" prefix to commands in the command palette.

 ## Next Steps